UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 Activity diagram describes the flow of control in a system.
 It consists of activities and links.
 The flow can be sequential, concurrent, or branched.
 Activities are nothing but the functions of a system.
 Numbers of activity diagrams are prepared to capture the entire flow in a system.
 Activity diagrams are used to visualize the flow of controls in a system.
 This is prepared to have an idea of how the system will work when executed.
-Activity diagrams are also excellent to describe Algotithms, in conjuction with pseudo code.
+Activity diagrams are also excellent to describe Algorithms, in conjunction with pseudo code.

 - **Note** Due to that the dynamic nature of a system is very difficult to capture.
 UML has provided features to capture the dynamics of a system from different angles.
 Sequence diagrams and collaboration diagrams are isomorphic, hence they can be converted from one another without losing any information.
 This is also true for Statechart and activity diagram

 - Use Case diagram
    A set of use cases, actors, and their relationships.
 They represent the use case view of a system.
-The intention of using a use case view and not just text to describe the usecases of your system is so you can describe the relationship between different stake holders, controllers (Actors)
+The intention of using a use case view and not just text to describe the use cases of your system is so you can describe the relationship between different stake holders, controllers (Actors)
    A use case represents a particular functionality of a system.
 It is used to describe the relationships among the functionalities and their internal/external controllers.

 - State Machine Diagram